Boeing forced to call off its first launch with NASA astronauts once again

 NASA and Boeing were forced once again to call off the first crewed launch of the company’s Starliner spacecraft.

-Boeing’s Starliner capsule was scheduled to lift off from Florida’s Cape Canaveral Space Force Station on Saturday at 12:25 p.m.
-ET, carrying NASA astronauts Barry “Butch” Wilmore and Sunita Williams to the International Space Station.
-It would have been the vehicle’s first crewed test flight.
+NASA astronauts Barry “Butch” Wilmore and Sunita Williams were scheduled to lift off aboard the Starliner from Florida’s Cape Canaveral Space Force Station on Saturday at 12:25 p.m.
+ET.
+The flight to the International Space Station would have been the vehicle’s first with a crew.

-The launch attempt was scrubbed with just minutes to go in the countdown — yet another setback for Boeing, which has already dealt with years of delays and budget overruns with its Starliner program.
+The launch attempt was scrubbed with only 3 minutes and 50 seconds to go in the countdown — yet another setback for Boeing, which has already dealt with years of delays and budget overruns with its Starliner program.

+Officials said they are targeting another launch opportunity on Sunday at 12:03 p.m.
+ET, but added that the flight could be delayed further if additional work is needed at the launch pad.

 Boeing’s last launch attempt on May 6 was also called off, that time with roughly two hours remaining in the countdown, after an issue with a valve was detected in the spacecraft’s Atlas V rocket.
 A separate helium leak was subsequently discovered in the Starliner’s propulsion system, further delaying the key test flight.